LazaUK/AOAI-LangChain-Milvus/README.md

 ``` Python
 docs = vector_store.similarity_search(query)
 ```
-You can further process then the response structure, to retrieve content and source details to print something similar to this:
+You can further process then the response structure, to retrieve content and source details, and produce something similar to this:
 ``` JSON
 Original source document: data/NorthwindHealthPlus_BenefitsDetails.pdf
 Original source document page: 93